awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

 + `TableInput` – A TableInput object\.
 Required\.

   An updated `TableInput` object to define the metadata table in the catalog\.

++ `SkipArchive` – Boolean\.

+  By default, `UpdateTable` always creates an archived version of the table before updating it\.
+If `skipArchive` is set to true, however, `UpdateTable` does not create the archived version\.

 **Response**